 You will most likely go to the capital first, Kuala Lumpur.
 This is Malaysia’s biggest economic hub, boasting the busiest business district in the country.
 At each turn, you will see shops and restaurants filled with the most eager customers and employees all rushing about to get to their workplace.

-A popular site to see here are the Petronas Twin Towers, towering over the Kuala Lumpur city centre at an amazing 1,500 feet height.
-If this is not an issue for you, consider walking the bridge that connects both towers and get an impressive view of the city.
+A popular site to see here are the Petronas Twin Towers, dominating the Kuala Lumpur city centre skyline at an amazing 1,500 feet high.
+If height is not an issue for you, consider walking the bridge that connects both towers and get an impressive view of the city.

 The best part is it is so easy to get a KL accommodation here since most hotels offer promos and deals in a very convenient way.
 Just like two of Malaysia’s premier hotels, Royale Chulan Damansara and Royale Chulan The Curve.
 Both are offering an exclusive mobile deal that allows you to get discounts on your stay just by booking on their websites through your phone.

 Royale Chulan Damansara

 Go on and take your pick and book your stay now while it’s still available!

 There’s something enchanting about a place where time travel is possible.
 Well, not exactly the science fiction time travel we know from films.
 But a place where history and old-world glamour has been preserved perfectly so that travellers can feel like they were traversing the streets during the colonial times.
 That is what Penang can do for you.